BrianLesko/Robotics/demo-FWRD-DYNM-2R/README.md

 # Demo: Forward Kinematics
 A [Streamlit](https://streamlit.io) demo [written in pure Python]([https://github.com/streamlit/demo-uber-nyc-pickups/blob/main/streamlit_app.py](https://github.com/BrianLesko/Robotics/blob/main/demo-FWRD-DYNM-2R/FWRD-DYNM-2R.py)) to visualize robotics engineering forward kinemtaics simulation of a robot.

-About me: Hi, Im Brian Lesko, I started my github in 2022 while studying at Ohio State for my Masters in Mechanical Engineering.
+Hi, Im Brian Lesko, I started my github in 2022 while studying at Ohio State for my Masters in Mechanical Engineering.
 I hope you can find my work here useful I want to help others and in the process get better at documenting what I love.
 If you like my work, go check out some of my other projects and connect with me.
 Im open to collaborating.

 ### Repo Links